-Select the Direct Reflex check box to enable DR mode.
+Set the Direct Reflex switch to Yes to enable DR mode.

 When the EDM is in DR mode, it can measure to non-reflective instruments.
 When you turn on DR, the software automatically switches to Target DR. When you turn off DR, the software returns to the last used non-DR target.